Thadzy/Thadzy-Obsidian/1D Motion.md

 >>*Key point*
 >>- When the graph is increasing (slope > 0), the particle is moving away from its initial position.
 >>- When the graph is decreasing (slope < 0), the particle is returning or moving back toward its starting point.
-## Solution
+## Main
 ### Wording
-- Speed
-- Velocity
-**What is the different of these 2 words**
-*Ans* **Speed** is defined as the distance traveled per unit of time.
-It is a scalar quantity, But **Velocity**, on the other hand, refers to the rate of change of displacement, which includes both magnitude and direction.
-It is a vector quantity, **Speed** $$\frac{Distance}{Time}$$
+- **Speed** -> is defined as the distance traveled per unit of time.
+It is a scalar quantity
+- **Velocity** -> on the other hand, refers to the rate of change of displacement, which includes both magnitude and direction.
+It is a vector quantity,
+- **Distance** -> is the total length of the path traveled by an object, regardless of direction.
+It is a scalar quantity
+- **Displacement** -> is the shortest straight-line distance from the initial position to the final position of an object.
+**Speed** $$\frac{Distance}{Time}$$
 **Velocity** $$\frac{Displacement}{Time}$$
 **If we want to find the average speed over any time period, how do we do it?
 For example, if we want to find the average speed over a period of 10 to 15 seconds?**